outkine/plays/my-world.md

 M: Ugh, we've been walking for such a long time!
 Where is this place you wanted to show me?
 S: Wow, so you have enough patience to take a standardized test, but not enough to walk 10 minutes?
 It's just around the corner.
 --When they reach the center, they "turn around the corner" and the curtains open up to reveal a dark "sky" with little stars hanging up from the catwalk.
-S: That, my dear Mary, is the milky way.
+S: That, Mary, is the milky way.
 Hard to believe it, huh?
 --Mary is speechless.
 Sad music begins to play.
 --Example of music: https://youtu.be/PYa7XmutCIU or maybe Beach House or some Miyazaki soundtrack
 S: Life nowadays is like a never-ending roller-coaster.
 It's so easy to get caught up in everything.....but I feel like sometimes it's worth just taking a step back.
 --Mary hugs Stephan, and they stare at the sky as the stars gently move.
+--At the same time, a spotlight shines on Mark, sleeping beneath a table on the other side of the stage.
+One of the designers comes on and notices him.
+D: Mark!
+MARK!
+--Mark mutters something about profit margins and user engagement.
+The designer proceeds to kick him.
+M: Hey!
+What...
+D: Go home, man.
+It's 3AM.
+--Mark slowly gets up from beneath the table, and cautiously walks outside.
+Suddenly, he too notices the milky way, and stops, enchanted.

-The curtains close as the song ends.
+--The curtains close as the song ends.

 ### The end!
 --The music changes to something more festive, and the curtains open up onto a bright-lit scene.
 Everyone comes on stage and bows, yada yada.